VERDANTHOLM

 Simultaneous Resolution

-Once all territories have chosen their action, everything resolves at the same time, in five passes:
+Once all territories have chosen their action, everything resolves at the same time, in six passes:

 2. Pass 2: Invasions (with multi-attack priority)